 Egg donors are selected by reviewing an on-line bank of donors.
 Many different ethnic groups are represented in the egg bank, and donors undergo a rigorous medical, genetic, and psychological screening process.
 When you review an egg donor profile, you learn about the donor's education, medical history, and personal interests.
 You can also see pictures of donors to choose one that bears a close physical resemblance to your own family.

-After an Egg Donor is Chosen
+Before an Egg Donor is Chosen

 You then take estrogen tablets for about 2 weeks.
-We check the lining of the uterus with an ultrasound, and if the uterus looks ready, we add progesterone (injections or vaginal tablets).
+We check the lining of the uterus with an ultrasound, and if the uterus looks ready, we add progesterone (injections and vaginal tablets).
 The embryo(s) is then transferred into your uterus a few days later.
 Two weeks after the embryo(s) is transferred, we find out if the cycle was successful.

 Success Rates